LLMs and their Limited Theory of Mind: Evaluating Mental State Annotations in Situated Dialogue: Discrepancy Analysis Framework

 \section{Discrepancy Analysis Framework}

-There are two separate applications of LLMs in this work: one where an LLM annotates, and the second where an LLM finds discrepancies between sets of annotations.
-For the latter, the question arises how to detect and measure potential discrepancies among complex mental models identified in simple natural dialogue.
-We, therefore, first introduce our discrepancy framework and metric, then apply it to our dataset.\footnote{We will make the entire dataset available on Github for external use when the paper is published.}
+There are two separate applications of LLMs in this work: one where an LLM generates mental model traces for the dialogue agents, and a second where a separate LLM judge identifies discrepancies between those traces and the ground truth traces derived from video.
+For the latter, the question arises how to detect and measure discrepancies between an inferred mental model trace and the ground truth trace.
+We therefore first introduce our discrepancy framework and metric, then apply it to our dataset.

+It is important to distinguish two sources of divergence between an audio-only trace and the ground truth trace:

+\begin{enumerate}[noitemsep] \item \textbf{Trace divergence due to missing perceptual information:} cases where the ground truth trace contains a mental model update that cannot be inferred from the transcript alone, because it derives from a perception or action not verbalized by either agent. \item \textbf{Mental model discrepancies:} cases where the audio-only trace assigns a different belief, goal, or commitment than the ground truth trace even for fields that \textit{could} in principle be inferred from the transcript. \end{enumerate}

+These two sources of divergence are related: trace divergence implies mental model discrepancies.
+However, the converse does not hold: discrepancies in individual mental model fields may arise from inferential errors rather than missing perceptual information.
+Our discrepancy framework operates at the level of individual field comparisons between the audio-only and ground truth traces.